コノム konomu's notebook

-Since writing A Guide to は and が, I’ve come to realize that some usages of が are difficult to explain with the typology given by Noda (野田 1996).
-Technically, his sentence typology covers most of the sentences I will explain in this article, but they function distinctly from typical sentences you will see in Noda’s categories, so I believe they deserve their own descriptions.
+Since writing A Guide to Wa and Ga, I’ve come to realize that some usages of が are difficult to explain with the typology given by Noda (野田 1996).
+Technically, his sentence typology covers most of the sentences I will explain in this chapter, but they function distinctly from typical sentences you will see in Noda’s categories, so I believe they deserve their own descriptions.
 Also, I am writing this because I’ve never seen any of these sentence forms described in English-language Japanese-learning resources (except for a mention of breakdown sentences in Kuno’s The Structure of the Japanese Language).
 All information and examples that follow come from 今田 (2010).

 “Noun sentences” are sentences with a noun as its predicate.
 We will look at four sentence forms, all of which are topicless noun sentences, and all of which contain が.